 The painting’s dramatic, highly Baroque fountain of Neptune owes its conception to Oppenort, Watteau’s close friend.
 Oppenort had been in Rome in the late seventeenth century and was impressed by Bernini’s modern and inventive sculpture, and made a great many designs highly indebted to the Italian.
 Watteau had a great many of these drawings and he showed them to the Swedish count Tessin on June 13, 1715.
 After Watteau’s death, the drawings passed to the abbé Haranger and then to Carl Johan Cronstedt who brought them back to Sweden.
 In 1955 Mathey and Nordenfalk sought to attribute the drawings to Watteau but I restored them to Oppenord a little more than a decade later and this opinion has prevailed.
 However, this does not mean Watteau was untouched by these studies.
 Quite the contrary, as is shown in this instance and in other fêtes galantes, he emulated his friend's renderings of sculptural fountains.

 L’Assemblée près d’une fontaine de Neptune and its pendant, Le Contrat de marriage, have been together since the eighteenth century and have a remarkably long common provenance.
 Nonetheless, some questions have been raised.
 In 1980, Luca de Tena and Mena denied that the paintings were ever pendants but without explaining why, a strange state of affairs for two pictures that have been paired for over two centuries.
 Likewise, in 1984 Rosenberg questioned whether they were conceived as pendants.
 Because a band of several centimeters was added to the bottom edge of L’Assemblée près d’une fontaine de Neptune, and because he perceived a stylistic difference between the two works, with L’Assemblée being painted later, he believed that the paintings were not planned together.
-Yet if centimeters had to be added at the bottom of L’Assemblée près d’une statue de Neptune to make it match Le Contrat, this implies that the latter painting already existed and L’Assemblée was later.
+Yet if centimeters had to be added at the bottom of L’Assemblée près d’une statue de Neptune to make it match Le Contrat, this implies that the latter painting already existed and L’Assemblée was earlier.
 However, in all likelihood, the two works were painted at approximately the same time.
 They share a distinct bond: both were largely executed by the master, but his assistant, Quillard, painted some of the subsidiary figures in the middle ground.
 This very much suggests that they were contemporaneous with each other.

 The date assigned to L’Assemblée près d’une statue de Neptune has varied from scholar to scholar.
 Roland Michel suggested 1710-12, Mathey as well as Luna and Úbeda, suggested 1712-13, I presumed a date of c.
 1712-14, Rosenberg implied a date of c.
 1714-15, and Adhémar associated it with 1715.
 Temperini encompassed all these proposals with a date of c.
 1712-16.
 In short, there is a general consensus that the painting was executed at a midpoint in Watteau’s career, a few years before the Louvre Pélerinage.